 A lot of people wonder, is cryptocurrency taxed in Canada?
 Yes, it is.
 There are several types of crypto transactions that are taxable.
 In this article, we will explain everything you need to know about paying cryptocurrency taxes in Canada.
-We will tell you what you have to pay tax on, what type of tax you will have to pay, how to calculate crypto taxes and more.
-Read on for our ultimate guide to paying taxes on cryptocurrency in Canada.
+We will tell you what you have to pay tax on, what type of tax you will have to pay, how to calculate crypto taxes this year and more.
+Read on for our ultimate guide to paying taxes on cryptocurrency in Canada in 2022.

 How is Crypto Taxed in Canada?

 The Canadian Revenue Agency (CRA) treats cryptocurrency as a commodity for tax purposes.
 Commodities are things like oil, silver, or gold.
 It means that any profits made are treated either as business income or capital gains.

 What Crypto Transactions Are Taxable In Canada?